St. Patrick’s Day tends to be an overlooked holiday, but we think it’s always important to learn about different traditions and create our own.

 Leprechaun Game Variations

-- If your child is on its own, let him/her roll the die at their own pace until they complete the leprechaun.
+- If your child is on their own, let them roll the die at their own pace until they complete the leprechaun.
 You can let them use a timer to calculate how long they take and beat their own record.

 - If playing in groups, you can add an extra rule and make them roll their pieces in a particular order.
 They will have to skip turns until they roll the number they need.

 - You could also add the rule of not lifting the pieces once they are on.
-This means that the kids have to be strategic on what pieces they add first.
+This means that the kids have to be strategic on what parts they add first.

-- If you are playing this game with preschoolers, you can let them glue their pieces and display the end product to decorate your home.
+- If you play this game with preschoolers, you can let them glue their pieces and display the end product to decorate your home or class.

 Ready to start playing and making your own leprechauns?